Home - Breakfast - One Bowl Blueberry Oatmeal Muffins

 • In a large bowl, combine oats with the liquid (juice, milk or water.)
 Let sit 5-10 minutes.

-• Divide the batter evenly into 12 paper baking cups or oiled muffin tin.
+• Divide the batter evenly (I use a #12 (⅓ cup) cookie scoop) into a muffin tin lined with 12 paper baking cups or an oiled or nonstick muffin tin.
 Sprinkle the sugar and cinnamon (if using) over the top of the batter.

 • Bake 16-21 minutes, until tops are golden brown and feel firm to the touch.
 Let muffins cool in the pan 5 minutes, then turn them out to cool on a wire rack.
 Serve the muffins warm or at room temperature.